Logitech MX Keys vs Apple Magic Keyboard 2026

 Price: ~$99 for standard, ~$129 for Touch ID version, ~$149 for Touch ID with numeric keypad.

-Key specs: Bluetooth 5.0, Lightning charging (USB-C on newer versions), 1mm key travel, up to one month battery life, automatic pairing with Apple ID devices, Touch ID for biometric authentication on compatible Macs.
+Key specs: Bluetooth 5.0, USB-C charging on current models, 1mm key travel, up to one month battery life, automatic pairing with Apple ID devices, Touch ID for biometric authentication on compatible Macs.

 Best for: Mac-only users, iPad users, anyone in the Apple ecosystem who wants zero-friction device integration and Touch ID authentication.